 The first time I rode up to Mount Rushmore in 2012, my eyes filled with tears.
 I had wanted to visit Mount Rushmore since I was a child and when I rounded a turn and saw it for the first time, it was hard to control my emotions.
 Mount Rushmore was well worth the wait.

 In 2012, I did go inside the park.
-There is a cafeteria if you want lunch.
-That is where I had my first bison burger and a cold Heineken, with a nice view of Mount Rushmore.
+There is a cafeteria inside where I enjoyed my first bison burger with a cold Heineken, with a nice view of Mount Rushmore.